|A Brief List of Some Key Terms in Literature|

 Compiler: Associate Professor Ismail S. Talib; e-mail: firstname.lastname@example.org.

 The following list of key terms in literature is intended primarily for students who do not do literature at university level.
-Those of you who did or are doing literature, should be familiar with the terms, although you may be interested in looking at some of the items or exploring the hypertext links indicated in the document, including links to some of Prof Talib's lecture notes on the Web.
-The list is not exhaustive, and there may also be additional and/or slightly different definitions of the terms in my own lectures (or, for that matter, in the lectures of other teachers).
+Those of you who did or are doing literature, should be familiar with the terms, although you may be interested in looking at some of the items or exploring the hypertext links indicated in the document, including links to some of Prof Talib's workshop notes on the Web.
+The list is not exhaustive, and there may also be additional and/or slightly different definitions of the terms in my own lectures or workshops (or, for that matter, in the lectures of other teachers).
 For a more detailed glossary of literary terms, students are urged to consult the following:

 Literature students should be familiar with the above books.
 If you are taking a linguistic approach to literature, the following may be of additional interest:

 On the WWW, the following electronic documents or sites may be of interest:

 For terms pertaining to narrative, more detailed treatments of some aspects of narrative are given in in my web-book, Narrative Theory.